 For existing Citizens Bank customers with good credit, Citizens Bank can be a great option for a personal loan.
-The bank offers unsecured personal loans from $5,000 to $50,000 with fixed or variable interest rates, with rates usually around 6% to 16.25%.
+The bank offers unsecured personal loans from $5,000 to $15,000 with fixed or variable interest rates, with rates starting at 7.99%.
 Citizens Banks looks for borrowers with good credit history and annual incomes of at least $24,000.
 One downside to Citizens Bank is that its personal loans cannot be used for home improvement, educational or business purposes.

 Citizens Bank Personal Loan Review: Should You Apply?

 We'd recommend a Citizens Bank personal loan as a good option if you have good to excellent credit, especially if you are an existing customer of the bank.
 One disadvantage we found is that there are restrictions on the use of funds - you cannot use a Citizens Bank personal loan for home improvement, educational or business purposes.

 Citizens Bank is not a good choice for borrowers with average or lower credit scores.
 The bank looks for borrowers with strong credit history, which means a few or more years of credit history and a credit score of at least 680.
 The bank also requires borrowers to have a minimum annual income of $24,000.
 However, these stricter eligibility requirements do translate into better rates and terms.
 APRs at Citizens Bank typically range from 7.99% to 20.89%, and borrowers have the option of getting a fixed or variable interest rate.
 Borrowers can also choose between three and seven years for their loan maturity.